material-motion/material-motion/concepts/runtimes.md

 A Runtime must translate Plans into executable logic.

-We'll assume that a function exists that returns an object capable of executing the Plan.
+We'll assume that a function exists that returns an object capable of fulfilling the Plan.
 We'll call these objects: **runtime children**.
 The method signature for this method might look like this:

     function runtimeChildForPlan(plan) -> Object